Ujstor/Ujstor/README.md

 <br>

 - :man_student: Hello!
 I'm relatively new to the programming world, driven by a hunger for `knowledge`.
-- :books: Currently, my main areas of focus are mastering `data analysis`, `backend development` and integrating efficient automations through `CI/CD` pipelines.
+- :books: At the moment, my primary interests revolve around excelling in `DevOps tools` and `CI/CD` practices.
 - :brain: I thrive on the excitement of ongoing `learning`, always ready to embrace new concepts.
-- :briefcase: I'm actively exploring fresh and exciting `job opportunities` to apply and further develop my skills in automations and CI/CD!
+- :briefcase: I'm actively seeking exciting job opportunities to apply and further enhance my expertise in `DevOps`!
 <br> <br>